MusicPlayerDaemon/MPD/doc/plugins.rst

    * - **compress yes|no**
      - Compress the database file using gzip?
 Enabled by default (if built with zlib).
    * - **hide_playlist_targets yes|no**
      - Hide songs which are referenced by playlists?
-Thas is, playlist files which are represented in the database as virtual directories (playlist plugin setting ``as_directory``).
+That is, playlist files which are represented in the database as virtual directories (playlist plugin setting ``as_directory``).
 This option is enabled by default and avoids duplicate songs; one